NetComposer/nksip/doc/plugins/trace.md

     ok | {error, term()}.
 ```

-Stop tracing in a specific SipApp, closing trace file if it is opened.
+Stop tracing in a specific Service, closing trace file if it is opened.

 ### print/1